2my/2my.github.io/nerdy/_posts/2008-09-26-groovy-stuff.md

 makes writing shell and build scripts easy with its **powerful processing primitives**, OO abilities and an Ant DSL

-	* GAnt = ant-script skrevet i Groovy (ikke xml) increases developer productivity by **reducing scaffolding code** when developing web, GUI, database or console applications<span style="font-weight: bold;">

-</span>**simplifies testing** by supporting unit testing and mocking out-of-the-box
+	* GAnt = ant-script skrevet i Groovy (ikke xml) increases developer productivity by **reducing scaffolding code** when developing web, GUI, database or console applications. **simplifies testing** by supporting unit testing and mocking out-of-the-box

 seamlessly **integrates with all existing Java objects and libraries**

 	* Kan kalle frem og tilbake
-	* Joint compiler compiles <span style="font-weight: bold;">straight to Java bytecode</span> so you can use it anywhere you can use Java
+	* Joint compiler compiles **straight to Java bytecode** so you can use it anywhere you can use Java

 ## Hands dirty, now!
 ```